Nelluk/Kometa/docs/files/builders/tmdb.md

 The `sync_mode: sync` and `collection_order: custom` Setting are recommended since the lists are continuously updated and in a specific order.

+    ???+ tip "Details Builder"

+        You can replace `tmdb_list` with `tmdb_list_details` if you would like to fetch and use the description and poster from the list

 ```yaml
 collections:
   Top 50 Grossing Films of All Time (Worldwide):